walknuts/southportapartments/pages/2-moving.md

 Although labelled ‘Automatic’, they don’t open automatically as you approach, as do the doors at the shopping mall.
 The reason is security.
 You must hold your fob near the reader beside the door.

-We are considering labelling the doors more intuitively to the Australian Standard.
+We are considering labelling the doors more intuitively according to the Australian Standard.

 ### How do I let visitors in?